|Home | About FGC | Documents | Member Areas | Select Seed | Links | Contacts|

-FECUNDITY: A measure of reproductive productivity (often restricted to female gametes, or eggs).
+FECUNDITY: A measure of reproductive productivity relative to other individuals in a population.

-FOUNDATION STOCK: The ultimate source of material for the clone.
-Often the ortet and double-labeled primary ramets.
-See basic material, expansion stock.
+FOUNDATION STOCK: The ultimate source of material for a clone.
+Often the ORTET and primary RAMETS.

-FULL-SIB PROGENY: The offspring resulting from a cross of two unrelated parents.G
+FULL-SIB PROGENY: The offspring resulting from a cross of two known parents (see FAMILY).G

 GENE AMPLIFICATION: The selective synthesis of DNA that results in multiple copies of a gene, for example the synthesis of many copies of ribosomal-RNA genes as a means of enhancing protein synthesis.

-GENETIC ARCHITECTURE: The distribution of genetic variation in a species, usually described hierarchically as variation at the regional, local, family and individual levels, and also relating to proportions of additive and non-additive inheritance.
+GENETIC ARCHITECTURE: The distribution of genetic variation in a species, usually described hierarchically as variation at the regional, local, family and individual levels.
+Also relating to proportions of additive and non-additive inheritance.

-GENETIC CLASS B+: Seed and vegetative material derived from natural stands and identified as superior provenances.
-Generally, seed and vegetative lots registered as Class B+ have a Genetic Worth greater than zero.
+GENETIC CLASS B+: Seed and vegetative material derived from natural stands that are identified as superior provenances.
+Generally, seed and vegetative lots registered as Class B+ have a Genetic Worth greater than 'zero'.

 GENETIC CLASS B: Seed and vegetative material derived from natural stands.
-Seed and vegetative lots registered as Class B are not assigned a Genetic Worth.
+Seed and vegetative lots registered as Class B are considered to have a Genetic Worth of zero .

-GENETIC ENGINEERING: Inserting, suppressing, or removing genetic material from a tree.
+GENETIC ENGINEERING: Inserting, suppressing, or removing genetic material from a tree at the DNA level.

 GENETIC ENTRIES: Refers to the units of test or selection, i.e., individuals, clones, families, provenances, or species.

-GENETIC MARKERS: Similar sequences of DNA that occur within certain tree families or that are associated with certain traits.
+GENETIC MARKERS: Similar sequences of DNA that occur within certain tree families or that are associated with specific traits.

-GENETIC REPLICATION: (a) A copying or transmission of DNA. (b) A tool of genetic testing in which genetic entries are replicated across environments, such as progeny tests replicated on several different sites.
+GENETIC REPLICATION: (a) A tool of genetic testing in which genetic entries are replicated across environments, such as progeny tests replicated on several different sites.
 Provides information about the average values of the genes contained in each genetic entry, with the confounding effects of environment being estimable., or (b) A copying or transmission of DNA.

-GENETIC WORTH (GW): A measure of the genetic quality of a seed or vegetative lot over wild stand material, measured for a specific trait (i.e., growth, wood density, pest resistance).
+GENETIC WORTH (GW): A measure of the genetic quality of a seed or vegetative lot relative to natural or wild stand material, measured for a specific trait (i.e., growth, wood density, pest resistance).
 Calculated as the average breeding value (or clonal value) of parent trees (or clones) contributing to a seedlot (or cutting lot) weighted by the relative contribution of the parents (or clones) to the lot.
 This term is used in forestry in British Columbia.

-GENETICALLY MODIFIED ORGANISM (GMO): Organisms that result from the introduction, removal, or suppression of genes using DNA manipulation technology.
+GENETICALLY MODIFIED ORGANISM (GMO): Organisms that result from the introduction, removal, or suppression of genes using DNA manipulation technology such as CRISPR.

-GENOME: All the genes of a living organism.
+GENOME: All the DNA of a living organism.

-GERM LINE: Cells whose cell descendents eventually undergo meiosis and produce gametes.
+GERM LINE: Cells whose cell descendants eventually undergo meiosis and produce gametes.

-GRAFT INCOMPATIBILITY: A destructive interaction between tissues of the stock and scion, often resulting in death of the scion or ramet and/or starvation and death of the rootstock.
-See grafting.
+GRAFT INCOMPATIBILITY: A destructive interaction between tissues of the ROOTSTOCK and SCION, often resulting in death of the scion or ramet and/or starvation and death of the rootstock.
+See GRAFTING.

-GRAFTING: A form of cloning in which a bud or twig (called a scion) of the clone is inserted into a slit on a rooted and established stock plant, which may or may not be clonal.
+GRAFTING: A form of cloning in which a bud or twig (called a SCION) of the clone is inserted into a slit on a rooted and established stock plant, which may or may not be clonal.
 Thus, replicating the original ortet or parent tree.
 In forestry in British Columbia, most RAMETS in a seed orchard are grafted plants using scion from a known PARENT TREE.

 HEDGE-ORCHARD: An orchard of hedged plants that produces cuttings or other tissue for vegetative propagation.
 See hedging.

-HEDGING: The repeated clipping of an ortet and/or some of its ramets to produce a low hedged plant.
-The purposes of this procedure are to slow or halt maturation of the plant, and to control its size and shape for efficient operation.
+HEDGING: The repeated clipping of an ortet and/or its ramets to produce a low hedged plant.
+The purposes of this procedure are to slow or halt maturation of the plant, and to control its size and shape for efficient production of scion.

 HERMAPHRODITE: Bisexual; more narrowly, a plant with male and female organs in the same floral structure.

-HETEROSIS: The average of the progeny is better than the average of the parents.
+HETEROSIS: The average of the progeny differs from the average of the parents.
 Sometimes called hybrid vigor.

-HOMOZYGOSITY: When both alleles at a locus are identical (i.e. alleles represented by aa or AA, the locus is homozygous.
-When there is one of each, Aa, it is heterozygous.
+HOMOZYGOSITY: When both alleles at a locus are identical (i.e. alleles represented by aa or AA at a locus are homozygous).
+When there is one of each, Aa , it is heterozygous.

 KEYSTONE ECOLOGICAL ROLE: Situation in which the natural presence of a species is central to the viability of many other organisms.